 The data item is only loaded when it is first created; thereafter, the cache stays with the document and you must write other code to update it.

 To cache a dataset in the document by using the Properties window

 Add the dataset to the project by using tools in the Visual Studio designer, for example, by adding a data source to your project using the Data Sources window.

 Create an instance of the dataset if you do not already have one, and select the instance in the designer.

 In the Properties window, set the CacheInDocument property to True.

-For more information, see Properties in Visual Studio Tools for Office Projects.
+For more information, see Properties in Office Projects.